bt-cryptomancer/scala-test/README.md

 The program will run forever until you stop it manually by pressing the stop button.

+An alternate way to run it is by using the ~run command within the sbt shell.

 ## Expected output

 As the program runs, you should see output similar to the following (each run will produce different randomized output):